Jayasimha Siddharaja: Literature

 Jayasimha patronized several scholars, and made Gujarat a noted centre of learning and literature.

 Most notably, he was a patron of the Jain scholar Hemachandra.
-Probably around 1125, Hemchandra was introduced to Jayasimha Siddharaja (fl.
-1092–1141) and soon rose to prominence in the Chaulukya royal court.
-According to the Prabhavakacarita of Prabhācandra, the earliest biography of Hemachandra, Jayasimha spotted Hemachandra while passing through the streets of his capital.
-The king was impressed with an impromptu verse uttered by the young monk.

-In 1135, when Siddharaja conquered Malwa, he brought the works of Bhoja from Dhar along with other things.
-One of these manuscripts included a treatise on grammar written by the 11th century Paramara king Bhoja,Sarasvati-Kanthabharana (also known as the Lakshana Prakash), a treatise on Sanskrit grammar.
+According to the Jain chronicles, when Jayasimha defeated the Paramaras of Malwa, he brought several Sanskrit manuscripts form Malwa to Gujarat.
+One of these manuscripts included a treatise on grammar written by the 11th century Paramara king Bhoja.
 Impressed by this work, Jayasimha commissioned Hemachandra to write a simpler and more comprehensive treatise on grammar.
 Hemachandra completed the new treatise after consulting several other works, and included the king's name in the title of the new work, Siddha Hema Shabdanushasana.
 Jayasimha had the treatise distributed all over India.
-Jayasimha was so pleased with the work that he ordered it to be placed on the back of an elephant and paraded through the streets of Anhilwad Patan.
+Hemachandra also composed other works such as Dvyashraya Kavya, which were completed after Jayasimha's death.

-Jayasimha also patronized the Jain poet Sripala, who composed the Vadnagar prashasti inscription after his death.
+Jayasimha also patronized the poet Sripala, who composed the Vadnagar prashasti inscription after his death.
 The poet described himself as the king's brother.
 This is corroborated by the chronicler Somaprabha who mentions that Jayasimha considered Sripala his brother, and bestowed the title of Kavindra upon him.

 Other poets and writers who flourished during Jayasimha's reign included Hemachandra's disciple Ramachandra, Acharya Jayamangala, (author of Kavi-shiksha), the dramatist Yashahchandra (author of Mudrita-Kumudachandra), the poet Vardhamana (author of Siddharaja-Varnana).